redpesk-common/canbus-binding/docs/2-Installation.md

 $ can-config-generator -m ../tests/basic.json -o configuration-generated.cpp
 ```

 If you omit the `-o` option, then code is generated on the stdout.
 You also can specify a header and a footer file.
 These files must be valid C++ fragment as long as they will be inserted as is.
 Use the `-h` option to display help.

-> **CAUTION** Each `diagnostic_message` must define the same `bus` as the binding will use only one bus.
+> **CAUTION:** Each `diagnostic_message` must define the same `bus` as the binding will use only one bus.

 ### Supported OpenXC items

-About now, compliance with OpenXC reference is in progress, can-config-generator and CAN_signaling will implement them soon.
+About now, compliance with OpenXC reference is in progress, can-config-generator and CAN\_signaling will implement them soon.
 `initializers`, `loopers`, `commands` and `handlers` nodes are ignored for now.

 This generator will follow OpenXC support status of the low level CAN signaling binding.

-> **NOTE** The `buses` item will not be supported by this generator because the binding use another way to declare and configure buses.
+> **NOTE**: The `buses` item will not be supported by this generator because the binding use another way to declare and configure buses.
 Please refer to the binding's documentation.

 ## Compile and install the binding